Colorado Springs man’s family continues 9/11 tradition

 For the last 17 years on September 11th, Seal would walk around the intersection of Galley Road and Academy Boulevard, carrying the American flag.

-He was honoring those who lost their life in the terrorist attack.
+He was honoring those who lost their lives in the terrorist attack.

 Now, his family is picking up where he left off.